marklove5102/Power-Pico/README_EN.md

 </p>

 ### 4. Running the PC Client
 Install and use the PowerPico Client.
-Currently, it only supports Windows.
+Currently, it only supports Windows operation system.

 ## 🛠️ User Guide